plan5/remarvin/README.md

 4. Run remarvin.sh in your preferred way, it's been tested with `oxide` launcher.

 5. Remarvin will now show you a list with one entry: `Profile-Main`.
 Tap on it to mount it.
 You will see a message in the bottom if it worked.
-(Restart reMarvin to unmount).
+(Restart remarvin to unmount).

 6. (Optional): Add another profile via the `Add profile` button.
 You will be prompted a name for the new profile.
 Select it and run xochitl to use it. **Again, remember not to use cloud synchronization in this case.**